China GDP Growth Weakest Since 1992

-BEIJING (dpa-AFX) - China economy expanded at a slower pace in the third quarter amid subdued investment, industrial production and domestic demand, data from the National Bureau of Statistics showed Friday.
+BEIJING (dpa-AFX) - China economy expanded at the slowest pace in nearly three decades in the third quarter amid subdued investment, industrial production and domestic demand, data from the National Bureau of Statistics showed Friday.

 Gross domestic product expanded 6 percent year-on-year in the third quarter after rising 6.2 percent in the second quarter.
 This was the slowest growth since 1992 and below the expected rate of 6.1 percent.